A guide to human resource metrics

 Training and onboarding expenses

-Do you invest in your workers’ success from the start?
-If you have training or onboarding programs, you need to calculate the training costs to see how much you’ve invested in onboarding versus the program’s effectiveness.
+If you have training or onboarding programs, you can calculate the training costs.
+This helps you see how much you've invested in onboarding versus the program's effectiveness.

-Calculating your training and onboarding expenses is one piece of understanding your cost per hire and is important for budgeting.
-Successful onboarding can reduce your hiring costs, and ongoing employee training and professional development will help reduce turnover and improve the employee experience.
+Workforce planning, which involves calculating your training and onboarding expenses, is important for understanding your cost per hire.
+It’s also vital for budgeting.
+Effective onboarding can reduce hiring expenses.
+Continuous employee training and development can decrease turnover and enhance the overall employee experience.

 How to calculate training and onboarding expenses